zonedrive/Cybersecurity-Portfolio/Coursework/TryHackMe/SOC1/Boogeyman_CTF_notes.md

 ⚠️ Ethical Use Notice ⚠️

   ---
-These notes are based on a **lab-based simulation** from TryHackMe's 'Boogeyman 1' CTF challenge.
-All domains, tools, and data are used purely for **educational and ethical hacking purposes**.
+These notes are based on a **lab-based simulation** from TryHackMe's 'Boogeyman 1' CTF challenge, designed solely for **educational and ethical hacking purposes**.
+All sensitive information, including domains, IP addresses, email addresses, and passwords, has been redacted to ensure compliance with ethical standards and to maintain professionalism for portfolio presentation.
 Real-world exploitation, unauthorized scanning, or any form of illegal activity is strictly condemned.

 # Boogeyman 1 CTF Notes